1997–98 Phoenix Suns season

-The 1997–98 NBA season was the 30th season for the Phoenix Suns in the National Basketball Association.
-In the off-season, the Suns acquired Antonio McDyess from the Denver Nuggets in a three-team trade, and signed free agents Clifford Robinson, and George McCloud.
-Danny Ainge returned for his first full season as the Suns head coach, as they won nine of their first eleven games, which included a 140–139 quadruple overtime road win over the Portland Trail Blazers on November 14, 1997.
+The 1997–98 Phoenix Suns season was the 30th season for the Phoenix Suns in the National Basketball Association.
+During the off-season, the Suns acquired Antonio McDyess from the Denver Nuggets in a three-team trade, and signed free agents Clifford Robinson, and George McCloud.

+The team also signed former Suns, and All-Star forward Tom Chambers, who played for the team from 1988 to 1993, and also appeared in the 1993 NBA Finals; however, he was out with a lower strained back injury before the regular season began.
+In November, Chambers got into trouble after punching Suns strength and conditioning coach Robin Pound during an altercation, and was soon traded to the Philadelphia 76ers in exchange for Slovenian rookie forward Marko Milič; Chambers would play one game for the 76ers before retiring from the NBA in December.

+Danny Ainge returned for his first full season as the Suns head coach, as the team won nine of their first eleven games, which included a 140–139 quadruple-overtime road win over the Portland Trail Blazers, at the Rose Garden Arena on November 14, 1997.
 The Suns continued to play competitive basketball holding a 31–15 record at the All-Star break.
-At midseason, the team traded Cedric Ceballos to the Dallas Mavericks in exchange for three-point specialist Dennis Scott, as they posted a ten-game winning streak between March and April, winning eleven of their final twelve games of the season.
-The Suns posted a 56–26 record as members of the Pacific Division, finishing third in their division and fourth in the Western Conference.
-All home games were played in America West Arena.
+At mid-season, the team traded Cedric Ceballos to the Dallas Mavericks in exchange for three-point specialist Dennis Scott, as they posted a ten-game winning streak between March and April, winning eleven of their final twelve games of the season.
+The Suns finished in third place in the Pacific Division with a 56–26 record, earned the fourth seed in the Western Conference, and qualified for the NBA playoffs for the tenth consecutive year.